-Overview: This summer institute is an intensive short course on the principles of structural equation modeling.
+Overview: This summer institute is an intensive short seminar on the principles of structural equation modeling.
 Topics include confirmatory factor analysis, multiple-group comparisons, factorial invariance as well as extended applications such as hierarchical models and multi-level SEM.

-Instructor: Todd D. Little & Noel A. Card
+Instructor: Todd D. Little Ph.D.

-Software and Computer Support
+Software and Computer Support Seminar Audience

-If you need to analyze the covariance structure of multivariate data and have a basic statistical background, this course is for you.
+If you need to analyze the covariance structure of multivariate data and have a basic statistical background, this seminar is for you.
 You should have a good working knowledge of the principles and practice of multiple regression and elementary statistical inference.
 You do not need to know matrix algebra, calculus, or likelihood theory (although that knowledge would be beneficial).
-Participants from a variety of fields, including sociology, psychology, education, human development, marketing, business, biology, medicine, political science, and communication, will benefit from the course.
+Participants from a variety of fields, including sociology, psychology, education, human development, marketing, business, biology, medicine, political science, and communication, will benefit from the seminar.

 The seminar will support LISREL, Mplus or Laavan.
 Some assistance will be available for questions related to other structural modeling packages.
 No previous knowledge of LISREL, Mplus or Laavan is assumed.
 Furthermore, nearly all the techniques taught in the seminar can be translated fairly easily to most other packages.

 Below are links to seminar files for those who enrolled in the seminar.
 Please download these files onto your computer before the first day of the seminar.
 The files are password protected to respect the intellectual property rights of the instructors.
 By using your login information you agree not to share your login information or the content protected by it.